pumasight/walleth/README.md

 - Select `NoGEth - NoFirebase - ForFDroid - Online -Release`

 #### Why this build?
  - v0.37 was found to work.
 Tested others, but no luck for 1.6.1.
-Can't vouch for what changed in the WallEth code, or if any other version might work, but this one did for us.
+Can't vouch for what changed in the WallΞTH code, or if any other version might work, but this one did for us.
- - [Geth](https://github.com/ethereum/go-ethereum/wiki/Mining) is an extension for Walleth that lets us run a full ETH node - awesome, but unncessary for this purpose.
+ - [Geth](https://github.com/ethereum/go-ethereum/wiki/Mining) is an extension for WallΞTH that lets us run a full ETH node - awesome, but unncessary for this purpose.
  - [FireBase](https://developers.google.com/training/firebase/) is Google's analytics platform, again unnecessary, and possibly sketchy.
  - `Online`  because I'm pretty sure `offline` won't connect to the ETH mainnet, where we need our blockchain ledger updates written so our real coins go to real addresses
  - `Release` : We don't need the Debug version, we're trying to run lean for this Trezor recovery purpose alone.
- - [F-Droid](https://f-droid.org) is the only static variable in all the build flavors because at this stage of WallEth development, it was not ready for play store, and we shouldn't/wouldn't be able to sign the code for Play Store inclusion anyways.
+ - [F-Droid](https://f-droid.org) is the only static variable in all the build flavors because at this stage of WallΞTH development, it was not ready for play store, and we shouldn't/wouldn't be able to sign the code for Play Store inclusion anyways.
 (FOSS android app store, be sure to send [Richard Stallman](https://my.fsf.org/donate) some coin once you recover yours! litecoin:LPttYC3GoXNrBqGfLT7tTbNHm8SiUpBwYz bitcoin:1PC9aZC4hNX2rmmrt7uHTfYAS3hRbph4UN)

 ### Build Time!